 Homework Assignments (HW)

 These individual assignments will help you develop your knowledge for design principles for Information Visualization.
 For each of these, the deadline to submit your work is by the start of class on the day they are due.
-Unless otherwise described, the submissions must be submitted to t-square.
-Note that some of them require you to bring hardcopies to class, as well as submit on t-square.
+Unless otherwise described, the submissions must be submitted to Canvas.

 Complete this background survey.
-Nothing to submit on t-square.
+Nothing to submit on Canvas.
 Only submit 1 response per person.

 While this assignment does not have any points assigned to it, you should really do it.
 It will take only a few minutes, and really helps instructors and TAs plan so that your semester is educational, fun, and interesting.

 Homework 1: Data Exploration and Analysis